 - Easy to set up and start generating time-series data.

-    - Source code useful as reference material for developers looking to integrate InfluxDB with their IoT application.
+- Source code is useful as reference material for developers looking to integrate InfluxDB with their IoT application.

 - Stand out at events compared to usual demos that involved dashboards on a laptop.

 Working with those requirements, this was the result: